cosmos72/cl-parametric-types/README.md

-It is quite portable, as it only needs the function `CLASS-SLOTS`, for example from [CLOSER-MOP](https://github.com/pcostanza/closer-mop) and the macro `TYPEXPAND`, for example from [INTROSPECT-ENVIRONMENT](https://github.com/Bike/introspect-environment) so porting it to other Common Lisp implementations should be quite straightforward.
+It is quite portable, as it only needs the function `CLASS-SLOTS`, for example from [CLOSER-MOP](https://github.com/pcostanza/closer-mop) and the macro `TYPEXPAND`, for example from [INTROSPECT-ENVIRONMENT](https://github.com/Bike/introspect-environment) so porting it to other Common Lisp implementations should be relatively straightforward.

 Installation and loading